MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-device-control-overview.md

 > [!IMPORTANT]
 > **Device control for macOS is currently in public preview**<br>
 > This preview version is provided without a service level agreement, and it's not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
-> See [Microsoft Defender for Endpoint preview features](preview.md) for more information.
+> For more information, see [Microsoft Defender for Endpoint preview features](preview.md).

 ## Requirements